qbicsoftware-archive/qbic-singularity-pyenvcentraxx/README.md

 ...
 ```

-## How to run the container and calling SnpEff
+## How to run the container and calling the Python environment
 To run the container and calling Python 2.7 you just need to

 ```bash